+To:

-To: Mountain Island Charter School 13440 Lucia Riverbend Hwy Mt.
+Mountain Island Charter School

+13440 Lucia Riverbend Hwy

+Mt.
 Holly, NC 28120

 Date:

 From:

 Parent

 Student

 Mailing Address

 Telephone Number

 Email Address

 School

 I wish to appeal the decision to assign my child to an alternative program for the following reason(s):

-Mountain Island Charter School procedures, as outlined in the Parent-Student Handbook, were not followed by the school.
+Mountain Island Charter School procedures, as outlined in the Parent-Student Handbook,

+were not followed by the school.
+Please expl ain.

+The disciplinary reassignment is not appropri ate.
 Please explain.

-The disciplinary reassignment is not appropriate.
+•

+Other.
 Please explain.

 Other.
-Please explain.
+Flease explain.